I’ve been getting queries from readers who are keen on the idea of purchasing an EC instead of a private condo.

 Would you park your monies in a newer private property or a 10-year old condo?

-With the cooling measures in today’s market, foreigners already have to incur a hefty 20% of Additional Buyer Stamp Duty (ABSD).
+With the latest cooling measures announced in December last year, foreigners already have to incur a hefty 30% of Additional Buyer Stamp Duty (ABSD).

 That’s on top of the 4% buyer stamp duty (BSD) that they need to fork out.